Edward Dwyer

 Corporal Edward Dwyer, VC (25 November 1895 – 3 September 1916) was a British Army soldier and an English recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Dwyer was born in Fulham, London, on 25 November 1895.
+His forename, as it appears on the birth index, 1901 and 1911 censuses is Edwin.
+In 1901 the family lived at 40 Walham Avenue, Fulham, close to Darlan Road, off Fulham Road.
+At the time of the 1911 census, he was employed as a Grocer's shop assistant.

+On 2 July 1912 he enlisted under Special Reserve terms of service of six years, to complete six months of mandatory training, then to transfer to the Reserves, albeit on call until 1 July 1918.
+He was released from this contractual obligation, in order to enlist as a regular.
+On 6 September 1912, he enlisted under Regular terms of service of 12 years.
+His declared age upon enlistment suggested he was born on 25 August 1894, and over 18.
+The daily rate of pay for a Boy was 8d, versus 12d for a Private in a line infantry regiment aged 18 years and over.

 First World War

+On 16 August 1914, the 1st Battalion disembarked at Le Havre, Dwyer was present.

-Dwyer was 19 years old, and a private in the 1st Battalion, East Surrey Regiment, British Army during the First World War, when was awarded the VC for his actions on 20 April 1915 at Hill 60 in Belgium.
+Dwyer was 19 years old, and a private in the 1st Battalion, East Surrey Regiment, British Army during the First World War, when he was awarded the VC for his actions on 20 April 1915 at Hill 60 in Belgium.

-Dwyer was also awarded the Cross of St. George by Russia.
-He later achieved the rank of corporal.
+Dwyer was also awarded the Cross of St. George (Russia) decoration.
+He was later promoted to the rank of corporal.
 He was killed in action at Guillemont, France on 3 September 1916.
 His grave is located at Flatiron Copse Military Cemetery, France, which is 4 miles east of Albert (Plot III, Row J, Grave 3).

-Apart from Jack Cornwell of the Royal Navy, Dwyer was the youngest VC recipient of the First World War.
+His brother Charles died in Salonika in 1917.

-His VC is displayed at the Princess of Wales' Royal Regiment (Queens and Royal Hampshires) Museum located in Dover Castle, Kent.
+His VC is displayed at the Princess of Wales's Royal Regiment (Queens and Royal Hampshires) Museum located in Dover Castle, Kent.